-Wrexham Glyndŵr University has a strong history of welcoming international students and staff to the UK and they are very much part of our community.
-We understand that students and staff may be worried about the situation and we are closely monitoring the Coronavirus situation.
-Ensuring the safety and welfare of our staff and students is our priority.
+Wrexham Glyndŵr University has a strong history of welcoming international students and staff to the UK, and they are very much part of our community.
+We understand that students and staff may be worried about Coronavirus and we are closely monitoring the situation as it unfolds.
+Ensuring the safety and welfare of our staff and students is our top priority.

 Wrexham Glyndwr University offers the following programmes:

-Wrexham Glyndŵr University are running Extended masters programmes, allowing students to upgrade their study skills in preparation for the full master’s programme.
+Wrexham Glyndŵr University is running two Extended Masters programmes, allowing students to upgrade their study skills in preparation for the full master’s programme.

-This intensive programme consists of 15 hours of classes per week with plentiful guided independent study/homework.
-You will enjoy all the benefits available to Wrexham Glyndŵr University students, including banks of material on our VLE (Moodle) which will enable you to hone your academic skills.
-You will also have access to IT and library, student welfare, sports facilities, student clubs, social programmes run by the University centrally
+This intensive programme consists of 15 hours of classes per week, with plentiful guided independent study/homework.
+You will enjoy all of the benefits available to Wrexham Glyndŵr University students, including banks of material on our VLE (Moodle), which will enable you to hone your academic skills.
+You will also have access to IT equipment, the library, student welfare services, sports facilities, student clubs and social programmes run by the University centrally.

 You will be also able to familiarise yourself with the University campus and the many exciting leisure time opportunities in and around Wrexham.
-During this time you will have the opportunity to find out about student life at a British University and this will help you settle into your academic course more smoothly when you continue your studies at the end of September.
+During this time, you will have the opportunity to find out about student life at a British university, and this will help you to settle into your academic course more smoothly when you continue your studies with us at the end of September.

 Key course features